ForeverScape/ForeverScapeCore/readme.md

 ##ForeverScape##
 ###Artwork So Large You Need Special Software Just To See It###

-Five years in the making, the *eight hundred+ page* hand-drawn ForeverScape spans over two football fields paper sheets.
-It is periodic, with the left-side matching the left-side.
-THis open source solution exists because mapping APIs cannot take into account the periodic nature: the left side matches the right!
-It is an ongoing engima, beyond conventional plotting algorithyms.
+Five years in the making, the *eight hundred plus* pages of hand-drawn ForeverScape span over two football fields.
+It is periodic.
+The left-side matches the right-side.
+It is an ongoing engima.

 ###Live Demo: http://staging.foreverscape.com###